 Have you ever had a close friend who threatened suicide or had to deal with someone too depressed or upset to go for help?
-A mobile team of workers from the Mental Health Divihelp?
-A mobile team of workers from the Mental Health Divi-sion of the Berkeley Health Dept. has been set up to respond to these types of emotional crises.
-The Berkeley-Albany Reach-out Team (BART) is a free service for people in emotional (non-medical) crisis situations.
-Two crisis situations. mbers respond in members staff immediately to calls for help.
-The individual must want to accept their help; otherwise, BART will work with his/her family and friends.
+A mobile team of workers from the Mental Health Divifrom the Mental Health Division of the Berkeley Health Dept. has been set up to respond to these types of emotional crises.
+The Berkeley-Albany Reachout Team (BART) is a free service for resolain amotional (nonvice for people in emotional (non-medical) crisis situations.
+Two crisis situations. members staff diately to calls for help.
+The individual must want to accept their help; otherwise, BART will work with his/her family and friends. friends.

-BART is located at 2344 Sixth St., Berkeley, phone number 549-2303; hours are 8a.m. to 10 p.m., Monday through Friday.
+BART is located at 2344 Sixth St., Berkeley, phone number 549-2303; hours are 8 a.m. to 10 p.m., Monday through Friday.